Sek Henry

-Seketoure Michael "Sek" Henry (born June 27, 1989) is an American-Jamaican professional basketball player for Halcones de Xalapa of the Liga Nacional de Baloncesto Profesional (LNBP).
+Seketoure Michael "Sek" Henry (born June 27, 1989) is an American-Jamaican professional basketball player for Trepça of the Kosovo Basketball Superleague.
 He played college basketball for University of Nebraska before playing professionally in Japan, Venezuela, Poland, Italy, Spain, France, Israel, Turkey and Australia.
 Playing for Maccabi Ashdod, he was named the 2018 Israeli Basketball Premier League MVP.

 Early life and college career

 Henry attended Lynwood High School in Los Angeles, California.
 He played college basketball for University of Nebraska's Cornhuskers, where he averaged 7.5 points, 3.3 rebounds and 2.7 assists per game in his senior year.

 Professional career

 Akita Northern Happinets (2010–2011)

 In 2010, Henry started his professional career with the Japanese team Akita Northern Happinets of the bj league.

 AZS Koszalin (2012–2014)

 In 2012, Henry signed with the Polish team AZS Koszalin for the 2012–13 season.
 In his first season playing for Koszalin, he led the team to the 2013 Polish Cup Finals, where they fell short to Trefl Sopot.

 On August 15, 2013, Henry signed a one-year contract extension with Koszalin.
 On February 15, 2014, Henry recorded a career-high 33 points, shooting 10-of-20 from the field, along with five rebounds and five assists in an 81–85 loss to Starogard Gdański.
 In 18 games played during the 2013–14 season, he averaged 15.7 points and 4.2 assists per game.